kori73/NLP_DeepLearning/README.md

 Assignment 1: Loading a pre-trained word2vec model, dimension reduction with SVD and word2vec visualization.
 Assignment 2: Applying skipgram model with Naive softmax and negative sampling loss functions.
 Gradient calculations of each loss function.
+See the pdf in assignment2 folder for detailed instructions.